• Skip to content

 If you would like to proceed and apply for our RTP programme, you will need to source your placement.
 Consider where you see yourself working in the future and approach the care provider asking for a placement.

-Please consider joining the trusts Health Care Assistants (HCA) Bank which gives the added benefit of orientation to the NHS in current context.
+Consider joining the trust's Health Care Assistants (HCA) Bank which gives the added benefit of orientation to the NHS in current context.
 Note the HCA Bank application process can take three months.

-Please complete our placement form as part of the application process.
+Make sure that you complete the placement form once you have a placement as part of the application process:

-If you are having any difficulty in securing your placement please contact us at: RTPNursing@brighton.ac.uk
+If you are having any difficulty in securing your placement contact us at: RTPNursing@brighton.ac.uk

 Online learning